lilyclemson/DLOF/README.md

-# Local Outlier Factor in ECL fir HPCC systems
+# Local Outlier Factor in ECL for HPCC systems